rajeshrideshmukh/missingskill-learning/javascript/js-advance.md

-toString() | Converts an array into string form shift() | Removes first element from an array and "shifts" all other elements to lower index unshift() | Adds a new element to an array at the start and "unshifts" other elements to higher index indexof() | Searches the array for an element and return its first index isArray() | To test if the variable is an array push() | Adds a new element to an array pop() | Removes last element from an array
+toString() | Converts an array into string form shift() | Removes first element from an array and "shifts" all other elements to lower index unshift() | Adds a new element to an array at the start and "unshifts" other elements to higher index indexOf() | Searches the array for an element and return its first index isArray() | To test if the variable is an array push() | Adds a new element to an array pop() | Removes last element from an array